SAP-samples/teched2023-DA261/exercises/ex3/README.md

 **Estimated Time:** 15 mins

 **Exercise Description:**  Now that we have created our dashboard and input template, and create a process to aggregate the plan results, we will create a simple calendar process to simulate to a plan submission workflow.
 Note that in this exercise we will only generate the tasks due to the complexities associated with multiple sign-ins required to step through the actual submission process.

 **Key Features:**

-- Creation of data action to streamline calculations.

-  - Create data action parameters to streamline execution.
-  - Create a simple advanced formula for sales revenue calculation.
-  - Create an allocation rule to allocate retail expenses.
-  - Creating a cross model copy rule, which aggregates data based on region.
-- Executing a trace on a data action and reviewing results.
-- Creating a multi-action to orchestrate data actions.
-- Format trigger within the story and map parameters.
+* Utilize the Calendar Wizard to create and assignee and review tasks for plan submission

+⚠️**Disclaimer** When
-⚠️**Disclaimer** When completing exercises, it is expected that data values or screenshots should match what you see on your screen.
+completing exercises, it is expected that data values or screenshots should match what you see on your screen.
 If you see inconsistencies as you work through the exercise, please refer to the appropriate section in **Getting Started** Readme.
 For any inconsistencies which are not addressed therein, please check with your instructor.

-🚩As a FP&A Analyst for CycleBros, we are interested in automating the calculation framework for our planning scenario.
-We will automate the calculation via data and multi actions, which we will create as part of this exercise.
-We will learn how to execute traces on data actions and then how to include all this logic into a story.
+🚩As a FP&A Analyst for CycleBros, we are interested in generating a managed contribution workflow to allow for an end-user to capture their plan and then get that plan approved.

-Let's start by editing the dashboard to show the finance plan.
-This will make it easy to eventually see how our sales planning activities transfer to the finance plan near the end of the exercise.

-6. We are now going to adjust the layout of the sales planning table.
-   Our first step will be select the table object, select edit mode for the story, the right design panel and then the builder panel.
-This will allow us to redefine the definition of the table object.
+We will utilize the SAC calendar for this purposed.

+Let’s start by launching the calendar.

 <img src="./images/image1.png" style="width:624.0px;height:320.26656px;"/>